 5 Wedge Brewing CompanyRiver Arts DistrictSee on map

 The original Wedge location is based in an old warehouse that once was home to the largest leather tannery in the U.S. While somewhat small in size, the brewery makes the most of the space with a tasting room and small bar among the massive brewing tanks.
-Many customers happily drink on the old loading dock outside or the patio.
+Many customers happily drink on the old loading dock outside or on the patio.
 The brewery’s flagship beers include Iron Rail IPA and the Saison.
 In 2017, Wedge expanded to a second location, this one also located in Asheville’s trendy River Arts District.

 6 Highland Brewing Company

 6 Highland Brewing CompanyJust outside downtownSee on map

 Stop by this brewery for tours seven days a week and live music in the tasting room from nationally renowned acts.
 Highland’s flagship brew, Gaelic Ale (a malty, amber beer), remains one of the most popular taps in Asheville’s bars and restaurants.
-The brewery is also known for its robust Oatmeal Porter and hoppy IPA, along with the sensational Cold Mountain winter ale.
+The brewery is also known for its robust Oatmeal Porter and hoppy IPA.

 7 Wicked Weed Brewing